-Motivated by recent experiments, we investigate the pressure-dependent electronic structure and electron-phonon (e-ph) coupling for simple cubic phosphorus by performing first-principle calculations within the full potential linearized augmented plane wave method.
-As a function of increasing pressure, our calculations show a valley feature in T_c , followed by an eventual decrease for higher pressures.
-We demonstrate that this T_c valley at low pressures is due to two nearby Lifshitz transitions, as we analyze the band-resolved contributions to the e-ph coupling.
-Below the first Lifshitz transition, the phonon hardening and shrinking of the γ Fermi surface with s orbital character results in a decreased T_c with increasing pressure.
-After the second Lifshitz transition, the appearance of δ Fermi surfaces with 3d orbital character generate strong e-ph inter-band couplings in $\alpha\delta$ and $\beta\delta$ channels, and hence lead to an increase of T_c .
-For higher pressures, the phonon hardening finally dominates, and T_c decreases again.
-Our study reveals that the intriguing T_c valley discovered in experiment can be attributed to Lifshitz transitions, while the plateau of T_c detected at intermediate pressures appears to be beyond the scope of our analysis.
-This strongly suggests that besides e-ph coupling, electronic correlations along with plasmonic contributions may be relevant for simple cubic phosphorous.
+Motivated by recent experiments, we investigate the pressure-dependent electronic structure and electronphonon (e-ph) coupling for simple cubic phosphorus by performing first-principles calculations within the full potential linearized augmented plane-wave method.
+As a function of increasing pressure, our calculations show a valley feature in $T_c$ , followed by an eventual decrease for higher pressures.
+We demonstrate that this $T_c$ valley at low pressures is due to two nearby Lifshitz transitions, as we analyze the band-resolved contributions to the e-ph coupling.
+Below the first Lifshitz transition, the phonon hardening and shrinking of the $\gamma$ Fermi surface with s-orbital character results in a decreased $T_c$ with increasing pressure.
+After the second Lifshitz transition, the appearance of $\delta$ Fermi surfaces with 3d-orbital character generate strong e-ph interband couplings in $\alpha\delta$ and $\beta\delta$ channels, and hence lead to an increase of $T_c$ .
+For higher pressures, the phonon hardening finally dominates, and $T_c$ decreases again.
+Our study reveals that the intriguing $T_c$ valley discovered in experiment can be attributed to Lifshitz transitions, while the plateau of $T_c$ detected at intermediate pressures appears to be beyond the scope of our analysis.
+This strongly suggests that aside from e-ph coupling, electronic correlations along with plasmonic contributions may be relevant for simple cubic phosphorus.
 Our findings hint at the notion that increasing pressure can shift the low-energy orbital weight towards d character, and as such even trigger an enhanced importance of orbital-selective electronic correlations despite an increase of the overall bandwidth.